I’m back and with some top Lanzarote attractions to boot!!

 This year we went to Lanza!

-Lanzarote has plenty to do even though it’s a small island.The islands one method of income is on their hotels so you’ll find most of the attractions and excursions are free and easily accessible.
+Lanzarote attractions are not few and far between.
+It is bountiful! has plenty to do even though it’s a small island.The islands one method of income is from their hotels so you’ll find most of the attractions and excursions are free and easily accessible.
 Whether you’re looking for a taste of culture, some natural beauty or a bit of family fun.

 For some bizarre reason, Castillo De Las Colorado has wrangled it’s way to the top of the list on trip advisor.
 That’s not to say it doesn’t make for a great photo opp with it’s beautiful structure located on an almost cut off cliff – wowsa.
 It’s just that there’s nothing there.
 It’s just a small Castillo with a tiny tourist information board and that’s all. –FREE